 - don't continue your satin stitch on the back of your work.
 It'll waste your embroidery thread and make your work bulky!
 To avoid this, bring you thread to the front for the first time right next to the outline on the left.
 Then, bring it across, and down next to the right outline.
 Instead of crossing over to the left side of the outline on the back of the fabric, just bring the needle right back up next to where you just pushed it through.
 That way you're saving thread and time. :)

-Straight stitches can vary in length.
+Straight stitches can vary in length and are wonderful for filling in areas with loads of texture.
 Seed stitches are very tiny - you'll be catching just a few threads with these!
 Seed stitches are most often used to fill areas in.
 Straight stitches can be used for a ton of different things - filling things in, adding detail, shading, etc.

 See the pictures for a quick example.